diku-dk/mlkit-pldi23-parreg/README.md

 The artifact assumes that `mpl`, `mlkit`, and `mlton` are immediately runnable from the command line and that necessary environment variables have been set for them to work.
 Further, `gnuplot` must be available.
-The provided Docker container sets all this up for you.
+The provided Docker container has all this set up already.

+Constructing the image from `Dockerfile` requires access to the Internet, but running `make` does not.

 ## Manifest